Factors That May Lead to a Congenital Heart Defect (CHD)

 U.S. are protected from when they get the measles, mumps, and rubella (MMR) vaccine.

-A woman who has never had rubella or the vaccine should talk with her healthcare provider
+A person who has never had rubella or the vaccine should talk with their healthcare

-before becoming pregnant.
-A mother who has rubella during her pregnancy has a very
+provider before becoming pregnant.
+A person who has rubella during their pregnancy

 Family history and CHDs

-About 1% of all children are born with a congenital heart defect each year.
-There
+About 1 in 100 children are born with a congenital heart defect each year.
+There is

 Some heart defects have autosomal-dominant inheritance.
 This means that with each

-pregnancy, a parent with the defect has a 50% chance to have a child with the same
+pregnancy, a parent with the defect has a 1 in 2 chance of having a child with the

-heart defect.
+same heart defect.
 Males and females are equally affected.
-There is also a 50% chance that
+There is also a 1 in 2

 specialist before becoming pregnant.
 In families with CHD in the parents or other